Simian: Taxonomy

 In earlier classification, New World monkeys, Old World monkeys, apes, and humans – collectively known as simians or anthropoids – were grouped under Anthropoidea (/ˌænθrəˈpɔɪdi.ə/; from Ancient Greek ἄνθρωπος 'human' and -οειδής 'resembling, connected to, etc.'), while the strepsirrhines and tarsiers were grouped under the suborder "Prosimii".
 Under modern classification, the tarsiers and simians are grouped under the suborder Haplorhini, while the strepsirrhines are placed in suborder Strepsirrhini.
 Strong genetic evidence for this is that five SINEs are common to all haplorhines whilst absent in strepsirrhines — even one being coincidental between tarsiers and simians would be quite unlikely.
-Despite this preferred taxonomic division, "prosimian" is still regularly found in textbooks and the academic literature because of familiarity, a condition likened to the use of the metric system in the sciences and the use of customary units elsewhere in the United States.
+Despite this preferred taxonomic division, "prosimian" is still regularly found in textbooks and the academic literaturebecause of familiarity, a condition likened to the use of the metric system in the sciences and the use of customary units elsewhere in the United States.
 In the Anthropoidea, evidence indicates that the Old World and New World primates went through parallel evolution.

 Primatology, paleoanthropology, and other related fields are split on their usage of the synonymous infraorder names, Simiiformes and Anthropoidea.
 According to Robert Hoffstetter (and supported by Colin Groves), the term Simiiformes has priority over Anthropoidea because the taxonomic term Simii by van der Hoeven, from which it is constructed, dates to 1833.
 In contrast, Anthropoidea by Mivart dates to 1864, while Simiiformes by Haeckel dates to 1866, leading to counterclaims of priority.
 Hoffstetter also argued that Simiiformes is also constructed like a proper infraorder name (ending in "iformes"), whereas Anthropoidea ends in -"oidea", which is reserved for superfamilies.
 He also noted that Anthropoidea is too easily confused with "anthropoïdes", which translates to "apes" from several languages.

 Some lines of extinct simian also are either placed into the Eosimiidae (to reflect their Eocene origin) and sometimes in Amphipithecidae, thought to originate in the Early Oligocene.
 Additionally, Phileosimias is sometimes placed in the Eosimiidae and sometimes categorised separately.

 Evolution

 The origin of anthropoid primates is primarily thought by scientists to have been in Africa.
-However, there is also a competing theory suggesting that they may have originated in Asia.
-According to this latter theory, during the middle to late Eocene, multiple groups of Asian anthropoids crossed the Tethys Sea on natural rafts or floating islands, colonizing Africa alongside other Asian mammals.
-The earliest African anthropoid fossils appear in sites across northern Africa, including Algeria, Libya, and Egypt.
-This dispersal before Africa and Asia were connected by land was aided by size, Asian monsoons, and river systems.
-After reaching Africa, anthropoids underwent major evolutionary changes, with some groups later crossing the South Atlantic to establish the New World monkey lineage in South America.
+However, there is also a competing theory suggesting that they may have originated in Asia during the middle to late Eocene, having crossed the Tethys Sea on natural rafts or floating islands alongside other Asian mammals.

 The New World monkeys in parvorder Platyrrhini split from the rest of the simian line about 40 million years ago (mya), leaving the parvorder Catarrhini occupying the Old World.
 This latter group split about 25 mya between the Cercopithecidae and the apes, making Cercopithecidae more closely related to the apes than to the Platyrrhini.